dylanR33/unity-test-fixture-setup/README.md

 UTFS_BUILD_DIR: your projects build directory

+## Optional Variable Definitions
+UTFS_DEFINES: defines to pass to compiler (do not prefix with -D)

 ## Expected Test Directory Structure
 The test directory defined by the variable UTFS_TEST_DIR should have the following structure.